+Due to limited resources and time, brief counseling interventions that are effective and efficient are becoming more in demand.
 This workshop is designed to move beyond general counseling skills and offer increased capacity and confidence to those wanting to expand their existing knowledge base and current skill set.
-Participants will acquire a deeper understanding of Cognitive Behavioral, Strengths Based, Narrative and Solution-Focused frameworks.
-Practical strategies and techniques of each of these leading theoretical frameworks will be explored and be accompanied with experiential opportunities to assess and understand their application within a counseling context.
+Participants will acquire a deeper understanding of Cognitive Behavioral, Strengths-Based, Narrative, and Solution-Focused counseling frameworks.
+Practical strategies and techniques from each of these frameworks will be explored, accompanied with experiential opportunities to assess and understand their application within a counseling context.

 About This Workshop

 Some of the Topics Reviewed